 Laboratory diagnosis is essential to determine the (sub)type of EB and the precise cause for it at the genetic and protein levels.
+This helps to predict the severity of the condition, provide the appropriate care, and participate in clinical trials among others.
 There are two main methods used in EB laboratory diagnosis: genetic testing and skin sample analysis.

 To perform genetic testing, blood samples are taken from the person with EB and their parents.
 The samples are used for the extraction of genomic DNA, which contains all the information on our individual genetic make-up.
 Each gene carries a unique sequence code that has a specific function as a protein.
 A disease-causing variant in EB-associated genes can be detected by Sanger sequencing (SS) of a specific gene or by next generation sequencing (NGS), which can analyse ALL the EB genes at once.